-Elsa's Research interests include primarily (as a doctoral student), Neonatal outcomes related to NICU admission.
+Elsa's research interests are primarily (as a doctoral student), neonatal outcomes related to NICU admission.
 Furthermore, she is interested in exploring the impact of nurses’ and student nurses’ education in patient outcomes, as well as the overall impact of migration in healthcare.

 Elsa is a personal tutor to Assistant Practitioners Foundation Degree in Cambridge.
 She also supports teaching across all three years of the BSc in Adult and Child Nursing, both in theory and skills sessions.

 As a Safe Medicate tutor for Cambridgeshire, Elsa helps students with the safe calculations and handling of medicines that is required to become registered with the NMC upon completion of the nursing degree.